MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/gpu-partitioning.md

 The GPU partitioning feature uses the [Single Root IO Virtualization (SR-IOV) interface](/windows-hardware/drivers/network/overview-of-single-root-i-o-virtualization--sr-iov-), which provides a hardware-backed security boundary with predictable performance for each VM.
 Each VM can access only the GPU resources dedicated to them and the secure hardware partitioning prevents unauthorized access by other VMs.

 > [!NOTE]
-> Currently, we support only Nvidia A2, A10, A16, A40 GPUs for GPU partitioning on Azure Stack HCI.
+> Currently, we support only Nvidia A2, A10, A16, A40 GPUs for GPU partitioning.
 We recommend that you work with your Original Equipment Manufacturer (OEM) partners and GPU Independent Hardware Vendors (IHVs) to plan, order, and set up the systems for your desired workloads with the appropriate configurations and necessary software.
 However, we support additional GPUs if you want to use GPU acceleration via Discrete Device Assignment (DDA) or GPU passthrough.
 Reach out to your OEM partners and IHVs to get a list of GPUs that support DDA.
 For more information about using GPU acceleration via DDA, see [Use GPUs with clustered VMs](../manage/use-gpu-with-clustered-vm.md).

 ## When to use GPU partitioning